Reviews You Can Rely On

 Slightly aggressive in ERG mode

-Editor's Note: We updated the Saris H3 review on January 15, 2022, to provide additional insight on why we love this trainer and how it compares to the other to-ranking products.
+Editor's Note: We updated the Saris H3 review on May 12, 2023, to provide additional insight on how this trainer compares to the other to-ranking products.
+Saris recently released the H4 that we will eventually add to this side-by-comparison review.

 Compare to Similar Products